AVRsteffen/myterminal/README.md

-MyTerminal
+MyTerminal on a SiPeed Tang Primer FPGA Board
 ==========
 This is only a modified copy in tft_640x480 Branch of impressive work of Zigazou!

-MyTerminal is a serial terminal implemented on an FPGA.
+== MyTerminal is a serial terminal implemented on an Anlogic EG4S20BG256 FPGA. ==

 ![MyTerminal_TFT_640x480_NEC](https://github.com/AVRsteffen/myterminal/blob/tft_640x480/Wiki/Display_Test_NEC_01.jpg)